robbibt/pyTMD/doc/source/background/Tides.rst

 Pole Tides
 ----------

+The Earth's rotation axis is inclined at an angle of 23.5 degrees to the celestial pole, and rotates about it once every 26,000 years :cite:p:`Kantha:2000vo`.
-Load and ocean pole tides are driven by variations in the Earth's figure axis (e.g. Chandler wobble and annual variations) :cite:p:`Wahr:1985gr` :cite:p:`Desai:2002ev` :cite:p:`Agnew:2015kw`.
+Superimposed on this long-term precession, the rotation axis of the Earth shifts with respect to its mean pole location due to nutations, Chandler wobble and other processes :cite:p:`Wahr:1985gr` :cite:p:`Desai:2002ev` :cite:p:`Agnew:2015kw`.
-These pole tides are due to Earth's ellipsoidal shape shifting as the rotation axis of the Earth moves with respect to the mean pole location, and for the case of ocean pole tides the centripetal effects of polar motion on the ocean :cite:p:`Desai:2002ev` :cite:p:`Desai:2015jr`.
+Load and ocean pole tides are driven by these variations, the corresponding elastic response, and for the case of ocean pole tides the centripetal effects of polar motion on the ocean :cite:p:`Desai:2002ev` :cite:p:`Desai:2015jr`.
+These variations are centimeter scale in both the vertical and horizontal, and should be taken into account when comparing observations over periods longer than two months.
-The formalism for estimating the pole tides is also based upon `IERS Conventions <https://iers-conventions.obspm.fr/>`_.
+The formalism for estimating the pole tides within ``pyTMD`` is also based upon `IERS Conventions <https://iers-conventions.obspm.fr/>`_.
 ``pyTMD`` uses the ``timescale`` library for reading the Earth Orientation Parameters (EOPs) necessary for computing load pole and ocean pole tide variations.
 The currently accepted formalism for estimating the reference position of the Earth's figure axis at a given date is the `IERS 2018 secular pole model <https://iers-conventions.obspm.fr/chapter7.php>`_:

 .. math::
-    :label: 3
+    :label: 1.3
+    :name: eq:1.3

     \bar{x}_s(t) &= 0.055 + 0.001677(t - 2000.0)\\
     \bar{y}_s(t) &= 0.3205 + 0.00346(t - 2000.0)